james-tay/mygpio/README.md

 - receive raw audio via UDP and play it on an I2S audio amplifier (MAX98357)
 - activate relays for a specific number of seconds
 - connect TTL serial devices to a TCP port
+- interact with SPI devices by sending messages over a TCP socket

 Other features include,